mitchyboy3/Notes-and-WalkThroughs/Hosting/Heroku.md

 Before you can host your server you need a hosted database.
 You can do a free 'tiny turtle' plan from elephantSQL https://www.elephantsql.com/
  - create an account
+ - elephantsql will give you a new connectionString `URL` We will need this later.
  - set up your DB and create your tables ext...
- - elephantsql will give you a new connectionString.
-We will need this later.
+  - you can do this by either
+    1. clicking the brower tab and recreating your DB
+    2. or exporting your old DB as CSB file and upload it to your new DB
+    3. or if you have a default schema SQL file, you can simply run that to recreate all your tables after you connect your new connection string.

 Have this database set up and functional before hosting your server.

-Your life will be simplified if you put your db folder at the root level of your app.
+If you are using MassiveDB, Your life will be simplified if you put your db folder at the root level of your app.

 #Create Heroku Account
 - Create a heroku account   https://www.heroku.com/